 Silver ETFs track the spot price of silver in the open markets.
 Fluctuations in the price of silver will change the NAV of these ETFs.
 Fund managers of a silver ETF purchase silver and store them in secure vaults.
 SEBI safeguards the rights of the investors by regulating these ETFs.

 The fund managers must obtain auditor reports on physical verification of the silver stored in vaults at regular intervals.

 Here are some features of Silver ETFs:

 Investors who allocate their funds to silver exchange-traded funds need not worry about the purity of the metal.
-The physical silver bought by fund managers are at least 99.99% pure and are stored in secure vaults.
+The physical silver bought by fund managers is at least 99.99% pure and is stored in secure vaults.

 Investing in commodities like gold and silver can hedge against inflation.
 Accordingly, during a crisis, silver can be a prudent investment option.

 Silver-based ETFs allow investors to avoid paying storage costs.
 Fund managers purchase silver by utilising the investment corpus.
 The storage and security are also a fund house’s responsibility.

 Individuals can diversify their portfolios by investing in low-risk assets like silver, gold, etc. This will reduce the overall risk exposure in their investment portfolio.

 Silver is a capital asset and is treated as debt securities.
 An individual’s investment in bullion attracts long-term capital gains tax if held for more than 36 months.
 In such a case, gains from silver are considered taxed at a flat rate of 20%.